September 21, 2018

 It’s this laidback approach to life that makes Portugal’s largest region so popular with domestic tourists.
-Sitting just above the Algarve in the south-central part of the country, Alentejo is a vast slab or traditional, rural Portugal.
-It is wild, deserted beaches, hilltop castle towns and quiet cork forests.
-Basically, it’s the Portuguese version of the simple life and, according to Ruben, my guide for the week, every Lisboeta dreams of retiring to a monte (traditional house) here.
+Sitting just above the Algarve in the south-central part of the country, Alentejo is a vast slab of traditional, rural Portugal.
+It is wild, deserted beaches, hilltop castle towns and quiet cork forests - basically, the Portuguese version of the simple life and, according to Ruben, my guide for the week, every Lisboeta dreams of retiring to a monte (traditional house) here.
 I can see why.
 The vibe is a few notches below chilled, and after a day here I can feel the slow pace of Alentejo starting to calm me.

-Outside of Portugal, it’s barely known, or not at all, as tourists prefer to flock to the Algarve’s beaches in the south, the heady charm of Lisbon or the Duoro and Porto to the far north.
-As a result, Alentejo remains little visited and wonderfully under-developed, despite having some of the best beaches, and the best food in Portugal.
+Outside of Portugal, it’s barely known, or not at all, as tourists prefer to flock to the Algarve’s beaches in the south, charming Lisbon or to the Duoro and Porto in the far north.
+As a result, Alentejo remains little visited and wonderfully under-developed, despite having some of the best food, and the best beaches, in Portugal.
 Take a chance on your next holiday to Portugal, and you’ll be more than just pleasantly surprised.

 The Algarve might get all the headlines, and that’s fine.
 Let it have them.
 While tourists flock in their droves to its well-trodden shores, Alentejo’s wild Atlantic coast beaches remain all but deserted.